Youssef-Beltagy/cloud-computing/filebackup/README.md

 ```

 To download, I use a for loop.
-S3 is flat non-hierarchical storage.
+S3 is flat, non-hierarchical storage.
 So the for loop gives me all the objects in the storage.
 I split the file name from its path and use os.mkdirs() to make those directories.
 Then I write the file.

 When I download, I don't delete what is in the directory.
 So the directory after downloading will contain all of what it used to contain in addition to what is in the S3 bucket.